lolikana/clone-kintestu-g/README.md

-# Astro Clone: Kintest-g Landing Page
+# Astro Clone: Kintetsu-g Landing Page

 ## Project

-This project replicates the landing page of Kintest-g using Astro, Swiper, and ts-particle.
+This project replicates the landing page of Kintetsu-g using Astro, Swiper, and ts-particle.
 The aim is to gain hands-on experience with Astro, implement dynamic components with Swiper, and add particle effects using ts-particle.

 ## Technology Stack